craftingcity/The-Known-World/README.md

 **Mental Discipline.** You have resistance to psychic damage.
 You have advantage on all Wisdom saving throws.

 ##### Golden City
 Those who live in the Golden City are of two kinds; with power and without.
 These two groups fight to take what the other has every day in this place, through law *and* chaos.
 Many who live here revere [[Tetrimoc]], and those who don't at least respect him - the city is made in his home after all.
+The culture of the Golden City is one of True Neutrality, while there are laws here, they are enforced much more than they are respected, especially among the common folk of this City.

 **Ability Score Increase.** Your Charisma score increases by 1, and your Intelligence score increases by 1.
 **Languages.** You know at least these two languages; [[Desertspeech (language)]] and [[Draconic (language)]].